LedgerHQ/app-zilliqa/README.md

 Install platform packages

-  - `$sudo apt-get install libudev-dev libusb-1.0-0-dev python3-dev python3-venv gcc-multilib g++-multilib clang`
+  - `$sudo apt-get install libudev-dev libusb-1.0-0-dev python3-dev python3-venv gcc-multilib g++-multilib clang pkg-config autoconf libtool`

 Setup a virtual python environment for the ledger libraries.
 For commands shown below, the presence of `(ledgerenv) ...` indicates that the command is being run in the virtual environment.